jbecker7/korean-honorifics-modeling/README.md

 The model represents an utterance in Korean as having:
 - A speaker who uses a specific pronoun
 - A listener who has a rank relative to the speaker (senior, junior, or equal)
-- An optional referent (person being discussed) who also has a relative rank
+- An optional referent (person being discussed) who also has a relative rank to the speaker
 - A speech level and verb form that must conform to Korean formality rules
 - A setting (formal, polite, or casual)